 - Religious Knowledge

 “What I love about third grade here is that it is so content-heavy, particularly in social studies.
 Students become experts in ways they never have before.
 Content is so explicit, and there is real excitement about social studies, which they learn through storytelling.
 Students become experts in the story of New York.
 We piece together the total narrative.
 They become masters at their multiplication facts.
-They are jazzed.”Nicole Johnson, Third Grade Teacher, Faculty Since 2015, Alumna 2005
+They are jazzed.”Nicole Johnson, Lower Division Director, Faculty Since 2015, Alumna 2005